siyuan-note/siyuan/API.md

 * `/api/asset/upload`
 * The parameter is an HTTP Multipart form

-    * `assetsDirPath`: The folder path where the assets are stored.
-The arguments have the following three cases
+    * `assetsDirPath`: The folder path where assets are stored, with the data folder as the root path, for example:

-        1. `"/assets/"`: Workspace/data/assets folder
+        * `"/assets/"`: workspace/data/assets/ folder
-        2. `"/Test Notebook/assets/"`: Assets folder under `Test Notebook`
-        3. `"/Test Notebook/foo/assets/"`: Assets folder under foo folder under `Test notebook`
+        * `"/assets/sub/"`: workspace/data/assets/sub/ folder

-      It is recommended to use the first one, which is stored in the workspace assets folder uniformly.
+      Under normal circumstances, it is recommended to use the first method, which is stored in the assets folder of the workspace.
     * `file[]`: Uploaded file list
 * Return value